South Side High School (Fort Wayne, Indiana): History

 As the school population increased, additions to the original structure were made in the late 1930s, the late 1950s and in 1970–1973.
 The 1970–73 addition included several classrooms, a new media center and a new auditorium.
 A new physical education facility was completed in January 1981, and recently South Side has completed a 39.5 million dollar renovation which includes Fort Wayne's only Olympic-sized swimming pool.
 South Side is now an academic gem in the FWCS crown.

 South Side High School has been for over 60 years a member of the North Central Association of Colleges and Secondary Schools and is a Special First-Class Commissioned High School by order of the Indiana State Department of Public Instruction.
 In the spring of 2000, South Side received full accreditation in the Performance Based Accreditation system of the Department of Education.

 From 1963 to 1966, from 1968 to 1974 and again from 1976 to the present, South Side has been privileged to be a member of the prestigious College Entrance Examination Board of New York City which serves the colleges and secondary schools of the nation.
 In 1982, South Side was elected to permanent membership in the College Board – one of only thirteen Indiana high schools at that time to be so honored.

-Six principals have served the school in the past: Robert Harris, 1922–1926; R. Nelson Snider, 1926–1963; Jack E. Weicker, 1963–1990; and Jennifer Manth, 1990–2001; Thomas Smith, 2001-2010; and Carlton Mable, 2010-2018.
-Adam Swinford currently serves as the principal of South Side.
+Seven principals have served the school in the past: Robert Harris, 1922–1926; R. Nelson Snider, 1926–1963; Jack E. Weicker, 1963–1990; Jennifer Manth, 1990–2001; Thomas Smith, 2001–2010; Carlton Mable, 2010–2018; and Adam Swinford, 2018–2022.
+Zachary Harl currently serves as the principal of South Side.
 Ninety-five individual staff members have served the school for twenty-five years or longer.

 The school is noted for its Burmese population.